Yang GuiFei — Beautiful and Outstanding Musician in History of China and Her Tragic Ending

 But it was clear that this was completed under the emperor’s command.

-Afterward, those imperial guards continued protecting the emperor to a safe city.
+Afterward, those imperial guards continued protecting the emperor and arrived at a safe city.

 The crown prince Li Heng (711 — 762) didn't want to keep escaping; he decided to lead Tang’s army and fight, so he left the emperor and marched northward to the battlefield.